GameFoundry/bsf/Documentation/Manuals/Native/User/creatingMeshes.md

-Creating meshes				{#creatingMeshes}
+Advanced meshes				{#creatingMeshes}
 ===============

-In a previous chapter we have shown how to import meshes from external files, and in this chapter we'll learn how to create meshes manually.
+In this chapter we'll learn how to create meshes manually and populate them with data.

 # Creating a mesh
-To create a mesh call @ref bs::Mesh::create "Mesh::create" or one if its overloads.
+To create a mesh call @ref bs::Mesh::create "Mesh::create()" or one if its overloads.
 You'll need to populate the @ref bs::MESH_DESC "MESH_DESC" structure and pass it as a parameter.
 At minimum the structure requires you to provide:
  - @ref bs::MESH_DESC::numVertices "MESH_DESC::numVertices" - Number of vertices in the mesh
  - @ref bs::MESH_DESC::numIndices "MESH_DESC::numIndices" - Number of indices in the mesh
  - @ref bs::MESH_DESC::vertexDesc "MESH_DESC::vertexDesc" - Structure of type @ref bs::VertexDataDesc "VertexDataDesc" that describes what kind of data does each individual vertex contains, which we'll discuss in detail later.